| The ethnographical aspects of Danube Delta region

 of living inside the traditional Dobrudjan community

+was tolerance.
 The modern society adopted this

 tolerance's tradition, and the "interetnic Dobrudjan model" is